samuelIkoli/template1/README.md

 # template1
-one page web template with scrollable headers
+one page web template with scrollable headers for react